M117n/Kramer_sim/README.md

  Description

-This repository contains a Fortran-based Brownian Dynamics simulation project.
+This repository contains a Fortran-based Brownian Dynamics simulation.
 The primary goal of the project is to simulate the behavior of colloidal particles under various forces and stresses using the NVT ensemble and the Ermack & McCammon algorithm.
 The simulation includes calculations of radial distribution functions and uses the Verlet list for optimizing particle interaction computations.

 ## Contents